JonathanLoftus01/Piranha-solutions-bootstrap-test/README.md

 We would like you to create this simple visual attached.

-Needs to be built in HTML and CSS and Bootstrap 4 Framework Which is setup and ready to go on the Repo above.
-There is the mainframe work we use at Piranha.
+Needs to be built in HTML and CSS and Bootstrap 4 Framework which is setup and ready to go on the Repo above.
+This is the main framework we use at Piranha.

 The fonts are installed you just need to pull this into the stylesheet.
 (Details Below)